oVirt/ovirt-site/source/feature/networkreloaded.html.md

 The relationship is as follows:

-1. Bridge, Bonds and Nics have both IpConfig information.
+1. Bridge, Bonds, VLANs and Nics may have IpConfig information.
-2. Bridges have ports that can be Bond, Nic and Vlan instances.
+2. Bridges have ports that can be Bond, Nic and Vlan instances (or none, for nicless bridges).
-3. Bonds have slaves that are Nic or Vlan instances.
+3. Bonds have slaves that are Nic instances.
-4. IpConfig objects contain information about the configured IPv4 and IPv6 addresses(they can have multiple of each), routes mtu and link state.
+4. IpConfig objects contain information about the configured IPv4 and IPv6 addresses (they can have multiple of each), routes.
+TBD: find a proper home for mtu and link state or any other layer-2 specific property of a device.
 5. Vlans can be set upon Nics, and bonds.
 6. Each class contains the logic for validating the parameters received from the engine, this way, the responsibilities for wrong configuration detection are semantically localized.
 7. Each object should be able to contribute its part in generating the information for getVdsCaps.